Markovate-logo

 2. Copy Server API

 One of the most crucial steps is incorporating user feedback into an API design and making necessary adjustments.
 Many developers find that viewing endpoint is insufficient for giving feedback.
-Developers examine sample answers and model API deployment.
+Therefore, developers examine sample answers and model API deployment.

 A fake API server is a representation of your actual API server.
-The server itself is actual, transient, and designed to provide false information as a response.
+In contrast, the server itself is actual, transient, and designed to provide false information as a response.
 During the design process, it is possible to provide solutions to inquiries.

 3. Develop Your Actual API